Nothing could quite prepare us for the moment we first saw a whale shark the size of a bus glide slowly by, just feet away.

 The short answer to both is “No.”

-Even though whale sharks are humongous, they are really just gentle giants.
+Even though whale sharks are humongous, they’re really just gentle giants.
 Whale sharks pose no threat to divers, snorkelers and swimmers.

-The only concern we had when swimming with the whale sharks was to stay away from their cavernous mouths.
+The only concern we had when swimming with them was to stay away from their cavernous mouths.

 To feed, they open their mouths very wide to suck in gallons of sea water from which to filter out algae and krill.